Aristarchus around 270 BC derived the Moon's distance from the duration of a lunar eclipse (Hipparchus later found an independent method).

 It was commonly accepted in those days that the Earth was a sphere (although its size was only calculated a few years later, by Eratosthenes ).
 Astronomers also believed that the Earth was the center of the universe, and that Sun, Moon, planets and stars all orbited around it.
 It was only natural, then, that Aristarchus assumed that the Moon moved in a large circle around Earth.

-If the Moon moves around Earth at a constant speed--and it takes time T to cover 2π R ~ 6.28R, and time t to cover 2r--then
+Assume the Moon moves around Earth at some constant speed.
+If it needs time T to cover 2π R ~ 6.28R, and time t to cover 2r--then

 6.28 R / 2 r = T/t